Remember the weather page on the back of your daily USA Today newspaper?

 To optimize for this type of engagement they needed the attribution data to effectively identify campaigns, networks, and partners that drove the most engaged customers, as well as insight into in-app events that kept users coming back.
 Without a clear picture of their down-funnel performance it was difficult to optimize their strategy at the top of the funnel accordingly.

-OneLink, AppsFlyer’s deep linking solution, ensured a smooth web-to-app onboarding experience and provided detailed attribution data for owned media, including mobile web, partner promotions, and browser push notifications.
+OneLink, AppsFlyer’s CX and deep linking solution, ensured a smooth web-to-app onboarding experience and provided detailed attribution data for owned media, including mobile web, partner promotions, and browser push notifications.

 With deferred deep linking built right in, AccuWeather could be sure that users were directed to the most relevant and valuable destination every time – whether the right in-app content for users with the app or on a journey to the content via an app store for users without the app.
 Mobile attribution provided the team with the easy to navigate dashboards and reports they needed to identify the highest performing networks, as well as clearly identify key events along the funnel that led to the highest value users.